a-oka-z/rtti.js/README.md

 console.error( rtti.number()( '42' )); // false
 ```

-Compounding these functions enables you to validate more complex objects :
+Combining these functions enables you to validate more complex objects :

 ```javascript
 import  { rtti } from './index.mjs';